Mike Missanelli: 97.5 The Fanatic

 In January 2022, Missanelli gave an interview where he said he has no plans to retire.
 On May 31, 2022, Missanelli announced on air that it would be his last show.
 Missanelli's contract was set to expire and 97.5 The Fanatic opted to go in a different direction.

+The Mike Missanelli Podcast

 In September 2022, Missanelli announced that he had joined the Chicago-based gaming company Rush Street Interactive to represent its brand Bet Rivers Network.
-Missanelli is set to transition to podcasting twice a week and distribute the content via multiple outlets.
+Missanelli has a biweekly podcast on Philadelphia sports that is distributed via multiple outlets.

+TV work

+In addition to his work on the radio, Missanelli joined PHL 17 in 2000 where he worked as sports director and anchor.
+He left the station in 2003 when his contract expired.